Sitemap

 Apologising too much is another example.
 Catering, apology and too much politeness are counter-productive as they rob anyone of direct contact and forward action.
 It is nearly impossible to be free inside of that.

-Catering, patronising, apologising and exaggerated politeness as modes or styles, come from poor self-confidence and lack of clear purpose.
+Catering, patronizing, apologizing and exaggerated politeness as modes or styles, come from poor self-confidence and lack of clear purpose.
 Trying to “make friends” with strangers without a clear invitation or a clear sign can be devastating as well; the effect is as disappointing as a magician showing you how the trick is done.
 It robs us of the “magic” of the trick.
 We love to be fooled and conquered as an audience member.
 It is an important part of the game and a subconscious expectation.

 --